Logo of Restaurant Waste Disposal

 Search providers near you

-Top Grease Trap Cleaning in Lehi, Utah Ranked
+Top Grease Trap Cleaning Companies in Lehi, Utah Ranked

 For any restaurant, food truck, or commercial kitchen in Lehi, managing fats, oils, and grease (FOG) is a critical operational and legal responsibility.
 Proper grease trap and interceptor maintenance is not just about avoiding unpleasant odors or slow drains; it's a mandated requirement to protect the city's sewer infrastructure from costly blockages and environmental damage.
 Local regulations, enforced by Lehi City Public Works and health inspectors, require a proactive approach to grease trap pumping and cleaning.
 Staying compliant involves understanding specific cleaning frequencies, maintaining proper records, and partnering with reliable service providers.
 This guide outlines the key regulations, costs, and best practices for effective grease interceptor management in Lehi.